NeuripsCreativityWorkshop/2021/index.md

 This year we are asking for submissions to consist of:

-* A short text description of the work - up to 200 words (description.txt)
+* A short text description of the work (up to 200 words) in the file description.txt
 * One 1920x1080 "title slide" that includes title, artist, and optionally a short blurb.
 This will be used as a video intro and only when the text description is not available. (file_01.png)
 * One 1920x1080 main image (file_02.png)
-* Optionally: Up to 4 additional 1920x1080 images *or* a 1920x1080 mp4 video of up to 60 seconds showing the work in more detail. (file_03.png to file_06.png *or* file_03.mp4)
+* Optionally: Up to 4 additional 1920x1080 images or a 1920x1080 mp4 video of up to 60 seconds showing the work in more detail. (file_03.png, file_04.png, ..., file_06.png or file_03.mp4)

 Images should be ordered and named project_name_01.png so that they can be presented sequentially as a slideshow.
 The first two images should be the title image and the main image (01 and 02).